 Often, addiction is looked upon as a personal disease: it only affects the person taking the drugs and consuming the alcohol.
 Families strive to find their loved ones help through different avenues such as rehab or special meetings like Alcoholics Anonymous.
 While it is important to find your loved one the help they may desperately need, what about the personal health of family members involved in this difficult situation?

-For starters, the personal health of a person can take a turn quickly.
+For starters, personal health can take a turn quickly.
 The top reason for this is stress.
 Stress stemming from a loved one’s addiction can lead to serious health problems.
-A person can experience high blood pressure, heart attacks, panic attacks, and even stroke all from too much stress.
-The more stress the body is under the more likely a person is to have a compromised immune system leading to sickness they just can’t kick.
+A person can experience high blood pressure, heart attacks, panic attacks, and even stroke, all from too much stress.
+The more stress the body is under, the more likely a person is to have a compromised immune system leading to sickness they can’t kick.

 The bottom line is that helping yourself can truly help your loved one.
-Having a clear mind can give a person insight into the situation and better decisions can be made.
+Having a clear mind can give a person insight into the situation, which leads to making better decisions.
 Taking care to nourish the body will produce the strength needed to face each day.
-For those struggling with addiction, having family members and friends show support in the rehabilitation process is crucial.
+Having family members and friends show support in the recovery process is crucial for those struggling with addiction.
 It could mean a higher percentage rate of completion and successful sober living.

 Understanding the need to take care of one’s self is the first step in getting help.
-Sometimes this understanding comes like a light bulb moment when your loved one realizes their need for help or a personal realization of just how bad the situation has gotten becomes clear.
-Similar to the way an addict may need to hit rock bottom before realizing they have a problem; family members must do the same.
-No one wants to believe someone they love has become addicted to drugs or alcohol.
+Sometimes this understanding comes like a light bulb moment when your loved one realizes their need for help or a personal realization of just how bad the situation has become clear.
+Like how your addicted loved one may need to hit rock bottom before realizing they have a problem, family members must do the same.
+No one wants to believe someone they love has lost control of their drug and alcohol use.

 To take the steps needed for help, loved ones can utilize many available tools:

-- Schools – This may not be a place one has thought of, but for children and teens who have a loved one with addiction, this could be a place of refuge.
-Guidance counselors could be a source of encouragement for teens and children as well as a guiding light to the right resources.
+- Schools – This may not be a place one has thought of, but for children and teens with a loved one with addiction, this could be a place of refuge.
+Guidance counselors could be a source of encouragement for teens and children and a guiding light to the right resources.
 Society cannot dismiss the need for children and teens to receive treatment.
 They are still developing emotional sensors and controls.
 With guidance and support, they will be more apt to talk about what they are feeling and process their situation better.

 - Rehabilitation Centers – Once a loved one has begun receiving treatment from a rehabilitation center, family members can receive treatment there as well.
 Rehab centers know how important it is to treat the whole family as well as the person.